-- 59. It has been assumed that Redress Scotland will have between 16 and 20 staff, including a Chief Executive.
+- 56. It has been assumed that Redress Scotland will have between 16 and 20 staff.
 This complement will comprise a Chair, between eight and 12 Board members (who, alongside the Chair, will make decisions on redress applications), and seven secretariat staff.
-The Chair and the panel members will be paid on day rates in line with the Scottish Government's public sector pay policy for senior appointments which covers the remuneration paid to chairs and members appointed by the Scottish Ministers to public bodies. - 60.
+The Chair and the panel members will be paid on day rates in line with the Scottish Government's public sector pay policy for senior appointments which covers the remuneration paid to chairs and members appointed by the Scottish Ministers to public bodies. - 57.
 To preserve the independence of decision-making, Redress Scotland's seven secretariat staff will not be civil servants; however the intention will be to employ them on terms and conditions which are analogous to Scottish Government terms and conditions, and salaries comparable to those for Scottish Government employees.
-Mirroring Scottish Government HR policies in this way will enable Scottish Government HR to provide shared services provision to Redress Scotland. - 61.
+Mirroring Scottish Government HR policies in this way will enable Scottish Government HR to provide shared services provision to Redress Scotland. - 58.
 Staff costs for the Scottish Government division have been estimated on the basis of between 38 and 51 full time equivalent staff within a Scottish Government division carrying out case work, administration, and business performance management.
-This revised Financial Memorandum estimates that staff costs will increase by 3% per annum in order to provide an indication of how costs may increase over time.
-A small sponsorship unit for Redress Scotland has also been factored into the staffing costs. - 62.
-The range in the estimated numbers of staff reflects the uncertainties that remain regarding the detailed design of operational processes and number of applications anticipated.
-Implementation processes and service design development is still in progress.
-The Parliament will be updated on progress throughout the passage of the Bill.
+This Financial Memorandum estimates that staff costs will increase by 3% per annum in order to provide an indication of how costs may increase over time.
+A small sponsorship unit for Redress Scotland has also been factored into the staffing costs.